dycheng-ai/recipe-rating-prediction/README.md

 **Alternative Hypothesis:** There is a relationship between a recipe's cooking time and its average rating.

 The test statistic we utilized was the correlation between the average recipe rating and the minutes taken for the recipe with a significance level of 0.05.
 By testing this null & alternative hypothesis, we are able to determine whether or not there is a relationship or strong correlation between the minutes taken for each recipe and the recipe's rating.
 By understanding this, we're able to pivot and determine either what factors do influence a recipe's rating or if the null is rejected, then we can utilize the number of minutes taken for each recipe as a central component of the ratings prediction model.

+The resulting p-value was 0.272 indicating we fail to reject the null hypothesis, meaning that there is no relationship bewteen a recipe's cooking time and its average rating.

 ## Framing a Prediction Problem